Last Revised: 12/13/2013

 The coach should not have a whistle!!!

-FALSE 1.
-Only the R2 may whistle net violations.
+FALSE 2.
+Only the 2nd referee may whistle net violations.

 FALSE 4.
 Touching the top of the net is always a fault.